paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step5.md

 `
 mutation{
-  ping(payload: This is a simple payload message."){
+  ping(payload: "This is a simple payload message."){
     createdAt
     payload
     name